LIPS-scheme/lips/REFERENCE.md

 ```
 (string-ref string k)

-Function return character inside string at given zero-based index.
+Returns character inside string at given zero-based index.
 ```

 ## string-split
 ```
 (split separator string)

-Function create list by splitting string by separatar that can
+Function that creates a list by splitting string by separator which can
 be a string or regular expression.
 ```